wehelie/feed-reader/README.md

-# feed-reader
-Javascript Unit Testing in Jasmine
+# Feed-reader::Javascript Unit Testing with Jasmine

 All tests added to `jasmine/spec/feedreader.js`.